Fox Family Stories

 CELIA LANDY · JUNE 30, 1966 · AGE 75 YRS.

 The American name she died under.
-Sivia Lebov, Celia Shear, Celia Landy: one woman, three surnames, one lifetime.
+Sivia Lebov, Celia Shear, and finally Celia Landy were all one woman.

 The stone's 'age 75' implies a birth around 1890; her records say 1887 or 1888.
 Small disagreements like this are part of the record.